frb-mpls-cde/survey-of-native-nations-support/02 Okta How-to Guide.md

 ## What is Okta?

 Okta is a vendor of the Federal Reserve System.
 It is a platform to verify identity and manage access to secure resources.
 Okta uses Multi-Factor Authentication (MFA) to enhance security.
-MFA combines multiple independent credentials to verify a user’s identity, for example: a password and an email or a password and a text message.
+MFA combines multiple independent credentials to verify a user’s identity, for example: a password and an email.

 ## Why does the Survey of Native Nations use Okta?